 A prolific collector, Lloyd Cotsen (1929-2017) assembled thousands of textile fragments, garments and other artworks that reflected his admiration for Indigenous cultures and vanishing artistic traditions.
 His ultimate goal, however, was to create opportunities for a wider audience to appreciate 3,000 years of human creativity.
-Celebrating a major gift from Margit Sperling Cotsen, this exhibition brings together global treasures gathered over a lifetime.
+Celebrating a major gift from Margit Sperling Cotsen, this exhibition brought together global treasures gathered over a lifetime.

 About the Exhibition

 Over his lifetime, Lloyd Cotsen was known as many things: a philanthropist, the CEO of skin- and hair-care company Neutrogena, and a world-renowned collector of textiles, basketry and folk art.

-Delight in Discovery: The Global Collections of Lloyd Cotsen brings together extraordinary works from Cotsen's collections that reflect his eclectic taste: a Bible published in England in 1617, a 21-foot-long ceremonial dance skirt from the Democratic Republic of the Congo, an iridescent textile by contemporary Japanese artist Junichi Arai, and much more.
-Most works come from two textile collections assembled by Cotsen and gifted to GW by his wife, Margit Sperling Cotsen, in 2018.
+Delight in Discovery: The Global Collections of Lloyd Cotsen brought together extraordinary works from Cotsen's collections that reflected his eclectic taste: a Bible published in England in 1617, a 21-foot-long ceremonial dance skirt from the Democratic Republic of the Congo, an iridescent textile by contemporary Japanese artist Junichi Arai, and much more.
+Most works came from two textile collections assembled by Cotsen and gifted to GW by his wife, Margit Sperling Cotsen, in 2018.

-More than 90 fragments from the Cotsen Textile Traces Study Collection, part of the 2018 gift, are included.
+More than 90 fragments from the Cotsen Textile Traces Study Collection, part of the 2018 gift, were included.
 Cotsen created this collection of nearly 4,000 global fragments as a resource for scholars, artists, students and curators.
 The entire collection is accessible on our collections website.